Istro-Romanians: Dances and songs

-Romanian researchers have showed great interest in the Istro-Romanian traditional music, publishing them in several magazines and works.
+Romanian researchers have shown great interest in the Istro-Romanian traditional music, publishing them in several magazines and works.
 That is why some of them have classified them into the following categories: songs, elegant songs, satires and diverse creations.
 Traian Cantemir, a Romanian researcher, published in 1935 Motivele dispariției poeziei populare la istroromâni ("Reasons for the disappearance of popular poetry of the Istro-Romanians") in the magazine Făt-Frumos, expressing concern regarding the future of their poetry.
 Most of the time, the verses of the poems were accompanied by a song, becoming popular songs for travels.
 Some foreign non-native travelers reported that their songs were like "ancient poems" and that "a long exclamation or rather, a barbaric and prolonged cry precedes any verse".
 The Istro-Romanian traveler could casually find a partner with whom he had a musical dialogue, keeping both entertained and with whom they practiced improvisation.
 Another author who investigated in depth the Istro-Romanian songs was the Romanian writer Petru Iroaie, identifying their similarities with those of Maramureș and Bukovina and the main motifs of them.
 Italian and especially Croatian influence diminished the knowledge of these songs, being mostly maintained by the elderly during the beginning of the 20th century.
 In addition, songs with some Croatian influences gradually began to circulate in the villages.
 Today, some young Istro-Romanians have some distrust or even fear of giving voice to those songs.
 In the Istro-Romanian language, as in other ones, the song is related to social realities, whereby the main subjects dealt with work in the field, love, warfare and interethnic relations.
 Today, the Istro-Romanians cannot remember certain words of their language, and therefore some old lyrics and verses can no longer be read.
 This has led Cantemir to define them as "fossils".
 However, some Istro-Romanian songs have managed to prevail until today.
 Among them are Knd am tire ("When [I asked] you"), Mes-am oča ši kola ("I went around"), Oj ljepure nu žuka ("Do not dance, rabbit") and Fina feta ("A nice girl").